Kard (group): 2016–2017: Project singles

-On January 19, 2017, Billboard selected Kard as one of the "Top 5 K-Pop Artists to Watch in 2017", citing the group's mixed-gender setup and their international attention which was seen when the music video for "Oh NaNa" became one of the top-viewed video in the United States for the month of December.
+On January 19, 2017, Billboard selected Kard as one of the "Top 5 K-Pop Artists to Watch in 2017", citing the group's mixed-gender setup and their international attention which was seen when the music video for "Oh NaNa" became one of the top-viewed video in the United States for December.

 On February 16, Kard released their second project single titled "Don't Recall", at number 22 on the UK Singles Chart, and at number 34th on the Brazilian Song Chart.
 Six days after the song's release, the music video for "Don't Recall" had accumulated over 6 million views.
 Similar to its predecessor, "Don't Recall" charted on Billboards World Digital Song Sales chart and peaked at number 5 in its issue dated March 18, 2017, but remained on the chart longer, charting for 12 weeks.
 An English version of the song was released by the group on March 1, which marked the group's second "hidden card" release.

 On April 21, LG Electronics announced that it has selected the group as their global ambassador for the G6 Smartphone.
 Following this development, it was revealed that all content for Kard's final project single titled "Rumor", including its music videos, will be produced in collaboration with LG Electronics G6.
 "Rumor" was then released on April 24, with the song's music video featuring Korean choreographer Z.Sun as the group's third "hidden card" member.

 The group then embarked on their first concert tour, known as the 2017 Wild Kard Tour, held in 11 cities covering Canada, the United States, Mexico, and Brazil from May to June 2017.
 It was reported that all tickets for the concert tour were sold out.
 In the midst of the group's tour, Kard was featured in their first solo reality series titled "Secret Kard", which depicted the group's experiences during their "Wild Kard" concert tour.
-The series first premiered at Mnet's M2 YouTube channel on June 19.
+The series first premiered on Mnet's M2 YouTube channel on June 19.